magnus-ffcg/dbt2lookml/README.md

 # dbt2lookml
 Use `dbt2lookml` to generate Looker view files automatically from dbt models in Bigquery.

-This is a fork of forks of dbt2looker and dbt2looker-biqquery and took a similar but not identical approach and this sort went in the direction of a new-package dbt2lookml.
+This is a fork of forks of dbt2looker and dbt2looker-biqquery and took a similar but not identical approach and this sort went in the direction of a new package called dbt2lookml.
 Should pretty much work the same as dbt2looker-bigquery.

 It has been tested with dbt v1.8 and generated 2800+ views in roughly 6 seconds.